cloudacademypilot/mlops-with-azure-machine-learning/steps/1_using-an-azure-machine-learning-job-for-automation/documentation.md

     ![upload](./assets/31_upload.jpg "upload")

-9. Now open the Notebook you created and Run the below scripts in the command cell.
+9. Now open the Notebook you created and Run all the below scripts in the command cell.
 And use (+Code) icon for new cells.

    ![runscripts](./assets/32_run_scripts.jpg "run_scripts")